cansik/duit/DOCUMENTATION.md

 ### Custom Settings

-Instead of using the `DefaultSettings` instance, it is possible to create multiple custom `duit.settings.Settings.Settings` instances, that contain different type adapters or have different configuration parameters.
-For simplicity, it is recommended to just use the `DefaultSettings` class.
+Instead of using the `duit.settings.Settings.DefaultSettings` instance, it is possible to create multiple custom `duit.settings.Settings.Settings` instances, that contain different type adapters or have different configuration parameters.
+For simplicity, it is recommended to just use the `duit.settings.Settings.DefaultSettings` class.

 ### Type Adapter